 First Duty and Future Assignments in the Military

-For everyone else, first duty station selection is made (in either basic training or technical school/AIT/A-School), based upon your preferences, and the "needs of the service."
-In most cases, you fill out a form, known as a "dream sheet" to list your assignment preferences.
+First duty station selection is made (in either basic training or technical school/AIT/A-School), based upon your preferences, and the needs of the service.
 While the services will consider your preferences, the overriding deciding factor is where the military needs you the most.
-If that coincides with one of your preferences, great.
-If not, you'll be assigned to where the service wants you.

 Some Navy jobs allow your assignment to be based on your class-standing in "A-School."
 And of course, it goes without saying that assignments are based on valid vacancies.
 If you have the job of tank-fixer, you're only going to be assigned to bases that have tanks to fix.